CMSP Tales & KLX 300D Upgrades

 I did relearn a few useful things on this CMSP course though, I just needed to practice them somewhere on my own and get the hours and reps on my own machine, which I have now done.

-Obviously, a KLX300D is a very different machine riding experience to an FJ1100, but I think this KLX has been the right platform for me!
+Obviously, a KLX300D is a very different machine riding experience to an FJ1100, but I think this KLX was the right platform for me for that M1 license task!

-I do want to upgrade to the KTM 390 Adventure R though....Cept KTM seem to be in a lot of financial trouble at the minute.
+I did want to upgrade to the KTM 390 Adventure R though....Cept KTM seem to be in a lot of financial trouble at the minute.
+They have been bought by some Indian company called Bajaj or something like that.

-The Ducati Desert machine looks very nice though, but the price tag is a problem.
+The Ducati Desert machine looks also very nice though, but the price tag was a problem.

 When I did my BMA UK training in 1981, if you dropped the BMW R100RT you were on, the course for you at that point was over.